Skip to main content

 Supported tokens

 Spell the prefix with two l characters: rpglevelling (not rpgleveling).
-Matching is case-insensitive (%RPGLEVELLING_LEVEL% works the same).
+Matching is case-insensitive (%RPGLEVELLING_LEVEL% and {RpgLevelling_Level} work the same).
+Each token works as %rpglevelling_…% or {rpglevelling_…} (no % inside braces).

 A common goal is a line similar to: